The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 ```

 ### Getting the actual response as a generic map
-Getting the response deserialzed into a generic map can be done like below.
+Getting the response deserialized into a generic map can be done like below.
 Note that it is literally just a different kind of return type
 <br>EXAMPLE:
 ```kotlin